 Children between 3 and 8 years and netween 9 ans 12 years old we offer a space where they can participate in directed scientific activities while their parents enjoy the guided tour.
 More information on the section childrens’ space.

-In order to help parents with children from 3 to 8 years old who want to attend the guided visits and/or the conferences, we offer a safe space where children can realize targeted activities appropriate to their age.
+In order to help parents with children from 3 to 8 years old who want to attend the guided visits and/or the conferences, we offer a safe space where children can do targeted activities appropriate to their age.

 Reading and drawing area